Martin van Creveld: Arab Spring

-Syria and terrorism

 In 2016, in a commentary for the German magazine Focus, Creveld advocated an alliance with the Assad regime.
 "If the West wants to win the war against the caliphate of terror, they cannot be picky about their allies".
 The regional conflict was not about a despot, but about a novel form of terrorism aiming at the dissolution of all state order and territorial boundaries in the whole region.
 Only the Alawite soldiers of the Assad regime were willing to die fighting the terrorists, whereas the European and American attempts to avoid bloodshed concentrating on airstrikes, were useless against Guerrilla troops as history had shown.
 Losing the war against IS and Al Nusra would have incalculable consequences for the Middle East and for Europe.
 In comparison, Assad would appear as the "lesser devil".

 As early as 2013, again in the magazine Focus, he regarded support for Assad as important to avoid the destabilization of the Middle East as a whole.
 Assad would continue the war only to prevent a still larger carnage, the annihilation of the 1.2 million Alawites.
 "Instead of complaining about humanitarian concerns and arguing about arms deliveries to the rebels, the West should join Russia and press for a negotiation solution.
 If necessary, the West should help the rebels and allow Assad to stay on his post: he is the only person who can hold the country together."
 Van Creveld quoted Bismarck: "Politics is the choice between the bad and the worse."
 In a lecture at the Konrad-Adenauer-Stiftung in Brandenburg he pleaded to follow a "pragmatic path" in Syria.

 In 2011, looking back at Bashar's father, he analyzed the strategy of Hafez Al-Assad against the town of Hama in 1982, then the center of the Muslim Brothers.
 Without this action, seen as extremely brutal and as a war crime by Creveld, Assad's regime would probably have been overthrown.
 Assad himself and many members of the Alawite community would have been killed.
 After Assad's removal, perhaps a stable regime would have been established by non-Alawite Muslims, or – the more likely variant in Martin van Creveld's view – there would have been no stable government at all.
 In this case, there would have been a war of everyone against everyone.
 "Judging from the experience in neighboring Beirut, such a civil war could have cost hundreds of thousands of people.
 And, according to what happened in Lebanon and Afghanistan, Syria could have developed into a place teeming with international terrorists of every direction."